-When you're in cabin interiors, you are presented with things and have to choose A, B, C, or D, whereas I wanted to be on the other side of the fence where I was getting to help design and influence what A, B, C, and D were.
-I've now been at Teague for nearly 12 years.
+When you're in cabin interiors, you're presented with options and have to choose A, B, C, or D, whereas I wanted to be on the other side of the fence, helping design and influence what A, B, C, and D were.
+I've been at Teague for nearly 12 years now, doing just that.